Capital Area Career Center

 Save Image

-This chart compares the average award discount at Capital Area School of Practical Nursing (in red) with that of other similar universities.
+This chart compares the acceptance rate of Capital Area Career Center (in red) with that of other similar universities, and the chart below shows the acceptance rate by gender.

 View Data